‘The Force is strong with this one’: Course uses Star Wars to examine religion

 “Discussions in the class have tied in the mythology of Star Wars with other religious stories in ways that I never would have considered on my own,” fourth-year Patrick Lou said.
 “Having no background in religious studies, I’m now intrigued by the field.”

-Aside from having his students watch all nine Star Wars films over ten weeks, Johnson is also encouraging them to note how religious elements are interpreted in new ways across the series.
+Aside from having his students watch nine Star Wars films over ten weeks, Johnson is also encouraging them to note how religious elements are interpreted in new ways across the series.
 For example, the Jedi in the prequel series are more bureaucratic and highly structured, but this portrayal changes completely in the sequel trilogy.

 “If you can understand how the different filmmakers interpret the more religious dimension of Star Wars, you can also understand the multifaceted and changing nature of a religious tradition.
 Just as Star Wars changes, religious traditions change what they focus on and what they highlight,” Johnson said.